The Lego Movie (Lego theme)

-The Lego Movie (Lego theme) was a Lego product line based on the 2014 film The Lego Movie.
-It was licensed from The Lego Group and Warner Bros.
-Animation.
-The theme was first introduced in 2014 to coincide with the release of the film, along with The Lego Movie Video Game.
+The Lego Movie is a Lego product line based on the 2014 film of the same name.
+It was licensed from The Lego Group, Warner Bros.
+Pictures, and Warner Animation Group.
+The theme was first introduced on 26 December 2013 in the United Kingdom and 30 December in the United States to coincide with the release of the film, along with The Lego Movie Videogame.
 Further sets were produced to coincide with the release of the second film in The Lego Movie franchise, titled The Lego Movie 2: The Second Part.
-The product line was discontinued by the end of 2019.
+The product line was discontinued by 31 December 2019.

 Overview

 On 7 February 2014, The Lego Movie was released by Warner Bros.
 Pictures.
 The storyline follows the adventures of Emmett Brickowski, an ordinary construction worker, voiced by Chris Pratt, who along with several other Lego characters, must save the world from an evil overlord.
 To promote the film, The Lego Group released a collection of Lego construction sets and a set of collectible Lego minifigures, which were based on the characters and locations in the film.
 A range of other merchandise and media was produced as part of the marketing programme, including The Lego Movie Video Game and a number of books published by Penguin and Scholastic.

 In 2019, a sequel was released, titled The Lego Movie 2: The Second Part.
 It was released in North America and the United Kingdom on 8 February 2019.
 To promote the sequel, The Lego Group designed a collection of Lego sets based on the additional characters and locations introduced in the film.
 An accompanying video game was developed, titled The Lego Movie 2 Videogame, which was released on 26 March 2019.